yxqd/luban/docs/philosophy.rst

  * action: actions to update UI or to communicate with controller
  * event: events triggered by user interactions with the UI

-Instances of luban object types can be regarded as specialized dictionaries that has a fixed set of keys, and the corresponding values may be limited to be of one specific luban type.
+Instances of luban object types could be regarded as specialized dictionaries that has a fixed set of keys, and the corresponding values may be limited to be of one specific luban type.
 Luban object type does not have methods, but only has attributes.

 Basic concepts and structure
 ----------------------------
-A *user interface* is described using a hierarchy structure consisting of ui *elements*.
+A *user interface* is described using a hierarchical structure consisting of ui *elements*.

 A *controller* is responsible for constructing and returning